Keynote Speaker · AI, Higher Ed, and Open Ed

 About David

-David was born and grew up in West Virginia, where he currently lives with his wife Elaine and four of their five children.
+David currently resides in West Virginia with his wife Elaine and four of their five children, and is back in musical theater — playing John Hancock in a production of 1776.
 You can learn more about David at davidwiley.org.

 Generative AI Open Education Higher Education EdTech Entrepreneurship